SuminoeRabbits/one_big_aarch64_db/README.md

 ### Overview

-This project provides a unified database solution for tracking and managing test coverage of AArch64 architecture components.
+This project provides a unified database solution for managing AArch64 architecture components.
 Specifically, it creates two interconnected databases using **DuckDB**:

-- **`aarch64_sysreg_db.duckdb`** - System Registers (SysReg) coverage database
+- **`aarch64_sysreg_db.duckdb`** - System Registers (SysReg) database
-- **`aarch64_isa_db.duckdb`** - Instruction Set Architecture (ISA) coverage database
+- **`aarch64_isa_db.duckdb`** - Instruction Set Architecture (ISA) database

-These databases serve as comprehensive scoreboards for test coverage, enabling systematic tracking of which AArch64 system registers and instructions have been tested, validated, and verified across different implementations and test suites.
+These databases serve as comprehensive reference databases for AArch64 system registers and instructions, providing structured access to ARM specification data.

 ### Purpose

 The primary goals of this project are:

-1. **Centralized Coverage Tracking**: Maintain a single source of truth for AArch64 SysReg and ISA test coverage
+1. **Centralized Reference Database**: Maintain a single source of truth for AArch64 SysReg and ISA specifications
-2. **Specification Compliance**: Track coverage against official ARM specifications
+2. **Specification Compliance**: Structure data based on official ARM specifications
-3. **Quality Assurance**: Identify untested or under-tested architectural features
+3. **Feature Mapping**: Track which features (FEAT_*) are associated with each register and instruction
-4. **Historical Tracking**: Monitor test coverage evolution over time
+4. **Easy Querying**: Enable SQL-based queries for analyzing ARM architecture components
-5. **Cross-platform Analysis**: Compare coverage across different implementations and platforms
+5. **Cross-platform Analysis**: Provide structured data for architecture analysis and validation

 ### Source Specifications